bajamircea/bajamircea.github.io/_posts/2022-10-20-regular-idiom.markdown

 (approach).

 `person_from_json_string` is not a member function, it's just a standalone function.
-The OOP choice of making a it member of `person` is more a reflection of the fact that usually `std::string` is not user defined, but `person` is and can be extended, rather than some sound principle.
+The common OOP choice of making such a function a member of the `person` type is more a reflection of the fact that usually `std::string` is not user defined, but `person` is and can be extended, rather than some sound principle.

 Members of `person` are not private, they don't have getters and setters.
 `const person` allows read-only access to the members.
 Direct access to member